Straight Leg Lift Abdominal Strength Test

-- purpose: The purpose of this test is to estimate the degree of abdominal strength.
+purpose: The purpose of this test is to estimate the degree of abdominal strength.

-- procedure: The subject lays supine on the floor next to the abdominal strength test board.
+procedure: The subject lays supine on the floor next to the abdominal strength test board.
 The hip joint should be aligned to the intersection of the scale.
 The arms are held across the chest and the head rested on the floor.
-The tester places their finger tips underneath the subject's lower back.
+The tester places their finger tips underneath the participant's lower back.
 Both legs are raised to a 90-degree angle (vertically) while keeping the upper body flat on the floor.
 The subject may bend their knees first to move to the starting position, before straightening the knee joint.
 The subject aims to sustain the pressure on the tester's fingers under the lower back by contracting the abdominals as the legs are lowered.
 The subject slowly lowers both legs until the pressure on the hand behind the back disappears.
 The lowest angle observed as the pressure is taken off is the measurement of their abdominal strength.

 scoring: The score is the angle of the legs in degrees from the floor.
 Below is a guide to scoring for this test

 |90||very poor, starting position|